 It’s smart to start smaller.
-Maybe a small toy as long as it has a flared base or handle that allows it to be safe for anal play, a finger (find out why anal fingering is the best) or two or even your partner’s tongue.
+Maybe a small toy as long as it has a flared base or handle that allows it to be safe for anal play, a finger (find out why anal fingering is the best) or two or even your partner’s tongue (tips for rim jobs).
 Learn more about anal rimming here.
 These smaller body parts or toys can pass the tight ring of muscles known as the sphincter that prevents items from passing in or out of your anus .

 As your anus becomes used to the sensation, you can add a finger or increase toy size.
 Soon enough, you’ll be able to comfortably take a penis or penis-sized toy.
 Of course, you should definitely use lube.
 We recommend lube for all kinds of sex, but it’s especially important with anal sex because your anus isn’t able to self-lubricate.

-You may be on your way to having an orgasm from anal sex or wearing a full-sized butt plug (more on that in this post) during sex.
+You may be on your way to having an orgasm from anal sex or wearing a butt plug during sex.
 Awesome!

 Read: How to Have Anal Orgasms